Does CBD help with autoimmune disease in dogs?

 Does CBD help with a pet’s autoimmune disease?

-One of the main ways that full spectrum hemp extract (CBD) helps with autoimmune disease is by treating inflammation that causes permanent damage.
+One of the main ways that full spectrum hemp extract (CBD) helps with autoimmune disease is by managing inflammation that causes permanent damage.

-Cornell University’s College of Veterinary Medicine recently conducted pharmacokinetics study on cannabinoids for dogs.
+Cornell University recently conducted a study outlining the benefits of cannabinoids for dogs with osteoarthritis.
 This 8-month double-blind study was the first of its kind for Cornell and studied dogs suffering from osteoarthritis.
 Dogs in the study saw a significant decrease in pain and an increase in activity, with no side effects.
 In fact, the study concluded the following:

 “Pharmacokinetics revealed an elimination half-life of 4.2 h at both doses and no observable side effects.
 Clinically, canine brief pain inventory and Hudson activity scores showed a significant decrease in pain and increase in activity (p < 0.01) with CBD oil.
 Veterinary assessment showed decreased pain during CBD treatment (p < 0.02).
 No side effects were reported by owners.”